Flux7Labs/AWS-HPC-Workshop-Extra/README.md

 # AWS-HPC-Workshop-Extra
-Additional information for the AWS HPC Workshop
+Additional files to use for the AWS HPC Workshop.

+At present, this is primarily the workshop walkthrough written in Markdown as well as the images.